gazbert/bxbot/README.md

 You will need to
 [create your own keystore](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html) and choose your own passwords!
-The keystore must be on the bot's classpath - you can put it in the [./bxbot-rest-api/src/main/resources](./bxbot-rest-api/src/main/resources) to get up and running fast.
+The keystore must be on the bot's classpath - you can put it in the [./bxbot-rest-api/src/main/resources](./bxbot-rest-api/src/main/resources) and re-build the bot to get up and running fast.

 ## Coming Soon...
 (Definitely Maybe)
 The following features are in the pipeline: